kswope/book-learnin/README.md

 ####  Parallel execution with threads

-_Moving on - I'm more of an event guy_
+_Moving on - I'm more of an event-driven guy_

+### Callbacks, hooks, and runtime introspection